“Death is not the end. There remains the litigation over the estate.” Ambrose Bierce

 If the remaining spouse tries to change the will, and leave it to the new spouse, they lose all their rights and the children can request to receive all the assets while their parent is still alive.

-For parents of children who are minors (under 18 in Israel)
+For parents of children who are minors (under 18)

 While everyone should have a will as suggested above, it is vital for anyone who has children under 18 to have a plan in place should something, G-d forbid, happen to them.
 The will, in this case, will contain information about who should have custody of any children and instructions relating to distribution of assets to their children when they turn 18 (or older), and who will manage their assets until then.